Get the Tata Capital App to apply for Loans & manage your account. Download Now

 2. E-KYC provides immediate results in just a few minutes due to its digital and paperless nature.

-3. The e-KYC ensures easy and secure authorisation.
+3. The e-KYC ensures easy and secure authorization.
 Your UIDAI information is provided to the relevant parties only after you give approval through secure methods like OTP or biometric verification.

 4. E-KYC reduces the risks of document forgery due to its secure digital procedures and authentication requirements.